Vaad Talmidei Hatmimim Haolami

-Vaad Talmidei Hatmimim Haolami (or simply The Vaad), is a student organization of the worldwide Chabad Lubavitch Yeshiva network.
+Vaad Hatmimim Haolami (or simply The Vaad), is a student organization of the worldwide Chabad Lubavitch Yeshiva network.
 The Vaad was established in 2001 under the auspices of the Central Lubavitch Yeshiva faculty.
 Its central office is located at Lubavitch World Headquarters and is directed by Rabbi Tzvi Altein.
 The regional office in Israel oversees activities for the Israeli Yeshiva network.
 The Vaad is affiliated with Agudas Chasidei Chabad, the umbrella organisation of the Chabad Lubavitch movement.